mienaikoe/ziyu/Chapters/4-2-Chapter24.md

   I finished catching my breath and my words and responded, I've never had great stamina."

-  "Spend too much time playing with those listeners, eh?"
+  "Spend too much time with your wires."

-  I was annoyed by Pomri's humor, but didn't take it seriously.
+  I was annoyed but didn't take it seriously.
 She meant well.

-  My eyes caught glimpse of the horizon to our right, with Rudjan and Yansha to the north, and no real sign of civilization anywhere else.
+  My eyes wandered off toward the horizon to our right.
+There were faint signs of life in the distance, the ten thousand lantern boats of Rudjan calling before Ara, and nothing but shadows in twilight to the south.

-  "We're just outside of Heiko now, right?"
+  "It's so dark," I said, looking for an answer.

+  She paused to let the reality of it sink in.

+  "When I–," her voice cracked.

+  "When I heard the boom...
+All I could think of was Melna.
+No one else mattered to me...in that moment."

+  *What is she saying?*

+  "Love is weird," I said, trying to break the awkward topic.

+  "And now she's gone."

+  "We don't know that.
+We're here to find out."

+  "Right..." her words drifted, "Right."

   "Yes," she said, handing her canteen to me, "We've gone pretty far south, but I think this is far enough.
 We can turn toward the land here."